Earth Notes: On Website Technicals (2018-01)Updated 2022-10-17.

-I understand that in some circumstances there simply isn't a one-size-fits-all page image, eg for
+I understand that in some circumstances there simply is no one-size-fits-all page image, eg for

-og:image, because some uses/consumers prefer large, high-res, landscape aspect-ratio photos and others squarish thumbnails.
+og:image, because some uses/consumers prefer large, high-resolution, landscape aspect-ratio photos and others squarish thumbnails.

 I'd prefer to keep any extra burden out of the

 head and critical rendering path (CRP) so as to continue to get useful content to the user ASAP, but adding a small amount of extra image markup later in the page, attached to